cfss-sp20/hw01/README.md

 I have taken courses in statistics, modelling, and text analysis with machine learning.
 This quarter I'm taking:

 * MACS 30200: Perspectives on Computational Research
-* MACS 40100: Computing for the Social Sciences
+* MACS 30500: Computing for the Social Sciences
 * MACS 40100: Big Data & Society

 In the past, I've completed courses in Product Management and Data Science from General Assembly.
 I’ve also won awards in both data visualization and video production.
-If you’re interested in taking a look at my work,check it out <a href="https://rkcatipon.com/">here</a>.
+If you’re interested in taking a look at my work, check it out <a href="https://rkcatipon.com/">here</a>.